DevicBruno/zitadel-task/README.md

 ## Application

-Entire application is basically just 2 buttons, one is calling the public endpoint and other one is calling the protected endpoint.
-For the protected endpoint, you need to be logged in or registered as new user.
+The application consists of two buttons: one to call the public endpoint and another to call the protected endpoint.
+To access the protected endpoint, you need to be logged in or registered as a new user.

-You can register or login by clicking on the button "Please log in or register."
+You can register or log in by clicking "Please log in or register."

 Example of pressing both buttons while not logged in:
 ![Demo Screenshot](./docs/images/unauthorized-flow.png)